laravel/nova-docs/3.0/resources/relationships.md

 ## Creating Inline Relations

-When `BelongsTo` or `MorphTo` relationship fields are shown on a resource create or update screen, you have the ability to create the related resource inline in a modal window without leaving the current view.
+When `BelongsTo` or `MorphTo` relationship fields are shown on a resource create or update page, you have the ability to create the related resource inline in a modal window without leaving the current view.

 ![Creating Inline Relations](./img/inline-relations.png)